kyyahan3/mediapipe-counter/README.md

 3. Log in
 4. User database
 5. display history (maybe not store the whole video at this stage)
+6. add motion effect when the user click the video image (maybe on handleVideoClick)
+7. deal with multi click

 ## Logs
 ### May 21st: